 Montana Draw Odds & Application Guide

-Montana elk draw odds, bonus point squared math, district-by-district data for elk, deer, antelope, and moose — with real strategy for every point level.
+Montana elk draw odds, weighted bonus point math, district-by-district data for elk, deer, antelope, and moose — with real strategy for every point level.

 This guide breaks down Montana’s entire draw system species by species — elk, mule deer, antelope, and moose — with real district numbers, point thresholds, fees, deadlines, and application strategy for every point level.
 Whether you’re sitting on zero bonus points or fifteen, the data here will show you exactly where you stand and which districts make sense for your situation.